mezzio/mezzio-hal/docs/book/v2/links-and-resources.md

 $resource = $resource->withoutLink($link);
 ```

+> INFO: Available since 2.7.0
+>
+> The `embed-empty-collections` configuration option is available starting with version 2.7.0.

 To maintain consistency in the structure of the response, you may choose to embed both non-empty and empty collections within the `_embedded` section.
 This can be achieved by enabling the `embed-empty-collections` configuration option.

 To enable this feature, modify the configuration file `config/autoload/hal.global.php` as follows: